- Research and Projects

 Relationships between diet and physical health are well recognized as are the protective effects of the Mediterranean diet on the risk of various chronic diseases and longevity.
 Dietary patterns, as opposed to individual nutrients or foods, are an emerging area of research in recent years.
 It is believed that dietary patterns can reflect dietary behaviours of individuals more spherically, as they combine foods which in turn may have synergistic or antagonistic effects on health.

-This systematic review aimed to investigate and determine the potential association between adherence to a Mediterranean diet and cognitive function and dementia.
+The purpose of this systematic review is to investigate and determine the potential association between adherence to a Mediterranean diet and cognitive function and dementia.